metasyn/memex/content/entries/engineering/computer/software-design.md

 # software design

-i enjoy learning about [[computer-science-history]], [[programming-languages]], and [[characters]] in computing, but also about how software can be built today to ensure robust, maintainable, usable systems.
+i enjoy learning about [[computer-science-history]], [[programming-languages]], and [[characters]] in computing, but also about how software can be built today to ensure robust, maintainable, usable systems. below are books, sites, and essays that have disproportionately affected my views.

 ## books